If you don't have children, you might think you don't need life insurance. But coverage isn't limited to being used for

 "[Life insurance] is a great way to protect your family from the future risk of potentially being without your income later on," Brien says.
 "More income now should mean more death benefit to replace that income should the need arise.
 Since most people are accustomed to upgrading their lifestyle when they get more money."

 Similarly, if you buy a house, you'll need to think about how your loved ones will pay off your mortgage.

 A: Unfortunately, figuring out how much life insurance you need isn't always as simple as multiplying your income by a certain number.
-The best way to find out how much your policy should be is to sit down with an insurance agent or at least use an online calculator.
+A great way to find out how much your policy should be is to sit down with an insurance agent or at least use an online calculator.

 You'll want to consider things like your age, location, your mortgage (if applicable), how many kids you have, your income, and your assets.